 For one, even the most basic online instant win games have improved quality-of-life features that make them more satisfying than retail tickets, such as dopamine-triggering celebratory sounds and visual effects.
 This is a clear example of where the instant game designers learned from what worked best for online slots.

-Similarly, even the only slightly more advanced games incorporate bonus gameplay for certain types of wins, essentially embedding a different more complex type of game inside a simpler one.
+Similarly, even the only slightly more advanced games incorporate additional gameplay for certain types of wins, essentially embedding a different more complex type of game inside a simpler one.
 In some cases even a standard reveal game may unlock a spinning prize wheel or a one-time choice from a group of prize boxes, engaging the player in ways that a piece of cardstock with some scratchable ink coating cannot.

 These interactive elements are also necessary to counteract what would otherwise be a mixed strength and weakness of instant games: the ease of completion.
 Many games feature a button to instantly finish the entire ticket within a few seconds of beginning.
-This makes the instant games far more convenient that retail tickets: not only do you not have to travel out to the store to purchase them, you also don’t need to spend extra time with a penny scraping out every hidden number (and you cannot mistake a winning ticket for a losing one and accidentally throw it away).
+This makes the instant games far more convenient than retail tickets: not only do you not have to travel out to the store to purchase them, you also don’t need to spend extra time with a penny scraping out every hidden number (and most importantly, you cannot mistake a winning ticket for a losing one and accidentally throw it away).

 However without the effects to slightly slow the process down (and occasionally require a response) it would be too easy for a person to quickly run through their entire deposit without paying attention.